NCAlgebra/NC/NCAlgebra/doc/NCSimplifyRational.md

 | inv[1 + K a] inv[a]    | inv[a] - K inv[1 + K a]     |
 | inv[1 + K a b] a       | a inv[1 + K b a]      |

-`NCPreSimplifyRational` only applies pattern based rules.
-In addition to the above rules the following two rules are applied repeatdly:
+`NCPreSimplifyRational` only applies pattern based rules from the second table above.
+In addition, the following two rules are applied:

 | Original | Transformed |
 | --- | --- |